zinare/blog_sizers/README.md

 This is a source code of my own blog.
 But not yet finished.

-It made from. node.js and mongoose, express with ejs.
+It made by node.js, mongoose, express(ejs).

 This blog's running under cloud foundry paas cloud service.